opentrng/ptrng/hardware/README.md

-# HDL architecture
+# Hardware architecture

 ## Dependencies

-# Simulate entropy source HDL
+# Simulate HDL sources

-Testbenches for simulating entropy sources are scripted using [cocotb](https://www.cocotb.org) in Python, and they are located in the `hardware/sim` directory.
+Testbenches for simulating HDL sources are scripted using [cocotb](https://www.cocotb.org) in Python, and they are located in the `hardware/sim` directory.
 Each testbench comprises multiple test cases.
-The ring-oscillator emulator is used in the testcases to generate noisy clock signals.
+The ring-oscillator emulator is used to generate noisy clock signals in the testcases.

-For example, to execute the simulation of the COSO testbench, use the following commands:
+For example, to run the simulation of the COSO testbench, use the following commands:

 ```
 cd hardware/sim/test_coso
 make
 ```

-The summary of the testbench execution is displayed in the terminal:
+The summary of the testbench simulation is displayed in the terminal:

 ```
 ********************************************************************************************